Extreme singular values of inhomogeneous sparse random rectangular matrices: Abstract

 \section{Abstract}

-We develop a unified approach to bounding the largest and smallest singular values of an inhomogeneous random rectangular matrix, based on the non-backtracking operator and the Ihara-Bass formula for general Hermitian matrices with a bipartite block structure.

-Our main results are probabilistic upper (respectively, lower) bounds for the largest (respectively, smallest) singular values of a large rectangular random matrix $X$.
+We develop a unified approach to bounding the largest and smallest singular values of an inhomogeneous random rectangular matrix, based on the non-backtracking operator and the Ihara-Bass formula for general random Hermitian matrices with a bipartite block structure.
+We obtain probabilistic upper (respectively, lower) bounds for the largest (respectively, smallest) singular values of a large rectangular random matrix $X$.
 These bounds are given in terms of the maximal and minimal $\ell_2$-norms of the rows and columns of the variance profile of $X$.
 The proofs involve finding probabilistic upper bounds on the spectral radius of an associated non-backtracking matrix $B$.

-The two-sided bounds can be applied to the centered adjacency matrix of sparse inhomogeneous Erd\H{o}s-R\'{e}nyi bipartite graphs for a wide range of sparsity.
+The two-sided bounds can be applied to the centered adjacency matrix of sparse inhomogeneous Erd\H{o}s-R\'{e}nyi bipartite graphs for a wide range of sparsity, down to criticality.
 In particular, for Erd\H{o}s-R\'{e}nyi bipartite graphs $\mathcal G(n,m,p)$ with $p=\omega(\log n)/n$, and $m/n\to y \in (0,1)$, our sharp bounds imply that there are no outliers outside the support of the Mar\v{c}enko-Pastur law almost surely.
 This result extends the Bai-Yin theorem to sparse rectangular random matrices.